Published : 12/1/2021 14:49:31

-A caliper is a tool used to measure the distance between two sides of an object: you can measure, with an accuracy down to 0.01mm, everything that wouldn’t otherwise be easily measurable with any other tools,.
-Even if vernier and dial ones are still very common, nowadays digital calipers have become more popular: this mainly happened because they are both easier to use and far more accurate.
+By using a caliper you can measure, with an accuracy down to 0.01mm, everything that wouldn’t otherwise be easily measurable with any other tools.
+Even if the manual calipers such as the vernier and dial ones are still very common, nowadays digital calipers have become more popular.
+This mainly happened because they are both easier to use and far more accurate.

 There are a thousand different models of this tool, so how do you choose the best one?